LetitiaK/Find-Restaurant-By-Meal-And-Location/README.md

 # Find-Restaurant-By-Meal-And-Location
-This project uses the Google Maps Geolocation API as well as the Foursquare API to find a restaurant for a given meal type and location
+This project uses the Google Maps Geolocation API as well as the Foursquare API to find a restaurant for a given meal type and location.
+The user can specify the radius, the meal type, and the location.
+If there is no restaurant within the given radius, an error message is displayed in the console.
+All found restaurants are listed in the console with the name, the adress, and a link to the restaurant image.
+If no image is available, a link to a default image is provided instead.
+The function returns only the first restaurant.

 ## Getting started
 1. For this project you need to set up a Google Developer Account for the Google Maps Geolocation API.